 Departments granting degrees at Newark College of Engineering include Chemical Engineering and Chemistry, Civil Engineering, Electrical Engineering, Mechanical Engineering, and Industrial and Management Engineering.
-The last named department offers the B.S. in Industrial Engineering and the M.S. in Management Engineering.

 The Department of Aerospace Studies offers Day Undergraduate students the opportunity to take the Air Force ROTC program leading to a commission as a Second Lieutenant in the U. S. Air Force Reserve.